reyyymartt/pyp/README.md

 # pyp
 My very first terminal program

-use (base start.bash) to start the program
+use (bash start.bash) command to start the program